Plutonomicon/cardano-transaction-lib/doc/plutip-testing.md

 Internally `runPlutipContract` runs a contract in an `Aff.bracket`, which creates a Plutip cluster on setup and terminates it during the shutdown or in case of an exception.
-Logs will be printed in case of error.
+Logs will be printed in case of an error.

 ### Testing with Mote